Steve Schewel: Durham mayor

-Schewel was elected mayor of Durham on November 7, 2017, to succeed the retiring Bill Bell.
-After being sworn in as mayor, Schewel spoke about hopes for gun control and environmental regulations.
+Schewel was elected mayor of Durham on November 7, 2017.
+He was sworn in on December 4, succeeding the retiring Bill Bell.
+Schewel spoke in favor of gun control and environmental regulations.

 On May 5, 2018, Schewel presided over the Jewish Baccalaureate Service at Duke University.
 In 2018 he participated in Michael Bloomberg's Harvard City Leadership Initiative.

 In April 2019 Schewel joined local business leaders and the city's fire chief to address the state of industry in Durham after the 2019 Durham gas explosion, which affected multiple local businesses in the Bright Leaf Historic District.
 Schewel had arrived on the scene shortly after the explosion took place.

 Schewel proposed a $95 million housing bond in 2019.

 Schewel was reelected mayor of Durham with 83.4 percent of the vote in 2019.

 In January 2020 Schewel stated that the city intends to help fund the mitigation of carbon monoxide issues at McDougald Terrace, a public housing complex in Durham that had to evacuate its residents due to a carbon monoxide leak.

-In February 2020 Schewel was criticized by Jewish residents of Durham and neighboring municipalities for supporting a municipal resolution banning police training in Israel for Durham police officers.
-Schewel banned the program after anti-Israel groups alleged that the program provided military-style training and encouraged racial violence against African-American communities.
+In February 2020 Schewel, who is Jewish, was criticized by Jewish residents of Durham and neighboring municipalities for supporting a municipal resolution banning police training in Israel for Durham police officers.
+Schewel banned the program after left-wing and pro-Palestinian groups alleged that the program provided military-style training and encouraged racial violence against African-American communities.

-The ban, approved in April 2018, forbids members of the Durham Police Department from engaging in international training exchanges where officers could receive "military-like training".
-The ban was first in the United States to prevent a city's police department from engaging in international training.
-The ban was approved under questionable circumstances and despite the fact that no police training was planned with Israel, leading many to question the motives of Schewel in promoting the ban.
-The pro-Zionist groups North Carolina Coalition for Israel and Fight Back Now attempted to present Schewel with trophies engraved with the words "BDS MAYOR OF AMERICA - Scapegoating Jews since 2018" during a City Council public comment session.
-Schewel declined to take possession of the trophies, stating, "Take that trophy and move it!
-I'm -- I'm gonna!
-You either take that trophy and move it now or you will not be coming back here to speak!"
-Schewel was invited to speak at an event hosted by the Jewish Federation of Durham-Chapel Hill in February 2020, but his appearance was publicly opposed by Durham Jewish residents over his role in the police training ban.
-A complaint was filed against Schewel, the Durham City Council, and the Durham Human Relations Committee in the Greensboro federal court by the North Carolina Coalition for Israel, Rabbi Jerome Fox, Perri Shalom-Liberty, and Kathryn Wolf.